ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: serial_number

-    This read-only attribute returns the serial number for the switch device  controlled by this instrument driver.
+    This read-only property returns the serial number for the switch device  controlled by this instrument driver.
 If the device does not return a  serial number, the driver returns the IVI_ERROR_ATTRIBUTE_NOT_SUPPORTED error.

     The following table lists the characteristics of this property.